The Class Actions Law Review: Australia

 the parties, class members, litigation funders and lawyers may expect that . . . the Court will, if application is made and if in all the circumstances it is fair, just, equitable and in accordance with principle, make an appropriately framed order to prevent unjust enrichment and equitably and fairly to distribute the burden of reasonable legal costs, fees and other expenses, including reasonable litigation funding charges or commission, among all persons who have benefited from the action.

 One difficulty with the opt-out system is that having an open-ended class of group members who fall within pleaded class criteria but may or may not be contactable or willing to engage with the class action process can make settlement difficult.
-The need to identify a finite group eligible to share in any settlement has given rise to what is referred to as a 'registration process'.
+The need to identify a finite group eligible to share in any settlement has given rise to what is referred to as a 'registration' or 'class closure' process.

-Registration processes are not contemplated by the legislation but have arisen as a matter of practice.
-This process has also developed so that defendants have a better idea of the universe of persons who will be bound by any settlement, the value of their claims and those who will not be bound.
-They are generally (but not always) ordered in advance of a mediation and require group members who wish to be eligible to share in the proceeds of any settlement to take a positive step and register – usually by completing and submitting a paper or online form with registration details.
-Those who register are eligible to receive a share of any settlement reached at mediation or within a fixed period following mediation, often referred to as the 'settlement period'.
-Those who do not register (and have not opted out) are not eligible to receive a share of any settlement reached at mediation.
-However, if the matter does not settle at mediation or during the settlement period, the registration process usually ceases to have effect, meaning those who did not register become once again eligible to receive a share in any settlement.
+Registration processes were not contemplated by the legislation but have arisen as a matter of practice.
+This process also developed so that defendants have a better idea of the universe of persons who will be bound by any settlement, the value of their claims and those who will not be bound.
+They were generally (but not always) ordered in advance of a mediation and required group members who wish to be eligible to share in the proceeds of any settlement to take a positive step and register – usually by completing and submitting a paper or online form with registration details.
+Those who registered were eligible to receive a share of any settlement reached at mediation or within a fixed period following mediation, often referred to as the 'settlement period'.
+Those who did not register (and had opted out) were not eligible to receive a share of any settlement reached at mediation.
+However, if the matter did not settle at mediation or during the settlement period, the registration process usually ceased to have effect, meaning those who did not register become once again eligible to receive a share in any settlement.

 There are numerous instances where class actions in international jurisdictions have led to or influenced the commencement of class actions in Australia and vice versa.
 For example, the class actions in the United States against chemical manufacturers 3M, DowDuPont, Chemours and others in relation to allegedly toxic polyfluoroalkyl firefighting foam (or PFAS) has resulted in the institution of similar class action proceedings in Australia against the Australian Department of Defence in relation to its use of the same foam.
 In other examples, in 2015, class actions in Australia were launched against Volkswagen (and other defendants) following the exposure of the global diesel emissions issue and after a similar class action was launched against Volkswagen in the United States, and class action proceedings are currently under way against Johnson & Johnson in Australia in relation to deficient pelvic mesh products.